Carrie Underwood Ends Her Tour Wearing Sheer Glitter Dress, Tiny Shorts & Knee-High Boots

-Carrie Underwood‘s Cry Pretty 360 tour is officially over.
-The singer wrapped up the tour on Halloween night in Detroit, Michigan, and looked absolutely gorgeous while doing so in some stunning and sparkly ensembles.
+Carrie Underwood‘s Cry Pretty 360 tour has officially come to an end.
+The singer wrapped up the tour on Halloween night in Detroit, Michigan, and looked absolutely gorgeous while rocking stunning and sparkly performance ensembles.

 After the final concert date, Carrie took to her Instagram account to share photos from the performance.
-In the snaps the “Before He Cheats” singer’s on-stage costumes can be seen and clearly steal the spotlight.
+In the snaps, the “Before He Cheats” crooner’s on-stage costumes clearly steal the spotlight.

-In a few of the photos, Carrie is seen standing on stage wearing a silver, sparkling dress.
+In a few of the photos, Carrie was standing on stage wearing a silver, sparkling dress.
 The long-sleeved gown boasted a short skirt to showcase her killer legs, and sheer material which allowed fans to peek through to her black bra underneath.
-The songstress also added matching heeled boots to complete the look as she looked pumped to be entertaining the crowd at the show.
+The songstress also added matching heeled boots to complete the look as she looked pumped to be entertaining the crowd.

-In another photo, Carrie rocked a long-sleeved black top with a pair of tiny shorts.
-The outfit put her curves on display and gave her an edgier look as she accessorized with a pair of knee-high black boots.
+In another photo, Carrie rocked a long-sleeved black top paired with a pair of tiny shorts.
+The outfit put her curves on display and gave her an edgy look since she accessorized with a pair of knee-high black boots.

 Carrie wore her long, blond hair parted to the side and styled in loose waves that fell down her back and around her shoulders in the photos.
-She also opted for full glam with her makeup look, showing off her already gorgeous good looks with defined brows, long eyelashes, a bronzed glow, pink blush, and a dark pink gloss on her lips.
+She also opted for full glam with her makeup, showing off her already gorgeous good looks with defined brows, long eyelashes, a bronzed glow, pink blush, and a dark pink gloss on her lips.

 View this post on Instagram